PedroRocha84/android-fetch-retrofit-api/README.md

 - Configured **Retrofit client** with a base URL and `GsonConverterFactory` to parse JSON responses automatically.
 - **Performed asynchronous network calls** to retrieve data in the background, ensuring a responsive UI.
 - Parsed complex nested **JSON structures** into strongly typed **Java model classes** (`Quote`, `Author`, `Tag`).
+- Learned and apply how to use a simple Webview widget to load the url parsed from the API.
+- Handle permissions on AndroidManifest.xml to allow access to the internet.

 ## 🔧 How to Run